Parkside Community College

 Learning Outcomes:

-- dealing with emergency
+- Working with plasterboard

 On completion of this course, what might your next steps be?